You wake up in the middle of the night with the unmistakable sharp pain of a UTI.

-I tried this cranberry powder originally because it has a higher potency concentration.
-I wanted a product I didn’t have to take extra servings of it to prevent a UTI from creeping up in a couple of weeks or months.
+I chose a cranberry powder with a higher potency concentration because I wanted a product I didn’t have to take extra servings of to prevent a UTI from creeping up.
 I wanted something I knew would work.
-The price point was accessible for me to try the product and came in slightly larger packages so I didn’t have to think about it as often.
+The price point was accessible for me to try a high potency cranberry powder and it came in slightly larger packages so I didn’t have to think about buying it as often.

-I was pleased when I first started using Nutra Naturals that I can follow the recommended dosage, get on with my day and it works really well for me.
-I have worked it into my daily routine and I am able to prevent getting a UTI with as little hassle as possible.
+I was pleased when I first started using a high potency cranberry powder, that I can follow the recommended dosage, get on with my day and it works really well for me.
+I worked it into my daily routine and was able to prevent getting a UTI with as little hassle as possible.

 How do you take Cranberry Powder without it being a hassle?